victorangeloblancada/victorangeloblancada.github.io-jekyll/_posts/2019-01-01-channel-attribution-in-python.md

 To more accurately depict the contribution of each touchpoint to the conversion, a more mathematically robust method of attribution must be applied.
 One way is to use a Markov chain model to represent the possible customer journeys.
 Markov chains show the possible touchpoint transitions as probabilities based on the current touchpoint.
 Markov chains also make it easier to compute the probability of conversion from the start of the journey by summing the probabilities of conversion across all possible paths.

- Sergey Bril discussed how to run data-driven attribution analysis using R on his [website](https://analyzecore.com/2016/08/03/attribution-model-r-part-1/).
-For illustrative purposes we will reuse the sample problem presented in Sergey Bril's original article.
+Sergey Bril discussed how to run data-driven channel attribution analysis using R on his [website](https://analyzecore.com/2016/08/03/attribution-model-r-part-1/).
+In this article, I will show how to perform data-driven channel attribution analysis using Python.
+For illustrative purposes I will reuse the sample problem presented in Sergey Bril's original article.
 The sample Markov chain representing possible customer journeys is shown below:

 ![Markov Chain](https://i0.wp.com/analyzecore.com/wp-content/uploads/2016/07/Screenshot-2016-07-22-14.26.50.png)